Ankitajadhav611/capture_image_arducam_ov5642_esp32_s2/README.md

 # capture_image_arducam_ov5642_esp32_s2
-captures image using Arducam OV5642 on ESP 32 S2
+This repo is develop to capture image and store on flash memory